 The larger horsepower outboard engines have maintained their popularity and have actually achieved a fourth consecutive year of increased volumes.
-Total marine volumes overall were slightly higher than last financial year.
+Total marine volumes overall were slightly lower than last financial year.

-Orbital has maintained a portfolio of patents to protect the intellectual property invested in the development of our $FlexDI^{TM}$ technology.
+Orbital has maintained a portfolio of patents to protect the intellectual property invested in the development of our FlexDI[TM] technology.